 Configure the Assign Services to Channels page as shown in Figure 21.
-This configuration assigns the Nuance OSA application named to channel 9.
-Set the Assign field to VXML URI, set the URI field to http://192.45.122.135:8080/OpenSpeech/Attendant/servlet/aa?avaya_inband_anidnis=anything &avaya_acm_fac=%2312, and set the To Chan(s) field to '9'.
+This configuration assigns the Nuance OSA application named to channel 0.
+Set the Assign field to VXML URI, set the URI field to http://10.32.24.141/OpenSpeech/Attendant/servlet/aa?avaya\inband\anidnis=anything&avaya\acm\fac=%2312, and set the To Chan(s) field to '0'.
 The required parameters in the VXML URI allow the ANI and DNIS to be passed to the Nuance OSA and also specify the Converse Data Return Code of '#12" configured in Figure 10.
 Repeat this procedure for all channels that should run this application.
-Note that the user may change the To Chan(s) field to 0-23 to assign the application to the 24 T1 channels in a single step.
 Click Submit.